-All SOS programs begin with an introductory ski or snowboard experience.
+SOS programs begin with an introductory ski or snowboard experience.
 It’s amazing what you learn about yourself by strapping on a piece of wood and flying down a snow-covered mountain.
-For the first time, these kids experience a sense of accomplishment that only comes from trying something new — and nailing it!
+These kids experience a sense of accomplishment that only comes from trying something new — and nailing it!

 PHASE 2: MASTER

 Next is the mentoring program, a four-year program that combines on-mountain skill building and in-community leadership development.
 As youth progress from bunny hills to black diamonds, they also begin to experience a shift from “just a participant” to a natural leader.
 They take risks.
 They take ownership of their actions.
 And their newfound self-esteem begins to permeate all aspects of life.